Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 - Be structured as a pro-rata distribution of 100% of the SpinCo shares (20MM in total) to GORO shareholders.

-- Be tax-free (since both the NMU and OMU have their own separate and distinct books and financials and in existence since 2014, satisfying the 5-year requirement for a spin-off).
+- Be tax-free (since both the NMU and OMU have their own separate and distinct books and financials and have been in existence since 2014, satisfying the 5-year requirement for a spin-off).

-- List SpinCo on the OTCBB initially with possible plans to up-list to an exchange in the future (e.g., most likely NYSE but possibly Nasdaq).
+- List SpinCo on the OTCBB initially with possible plans to up-list to an exchange in the future (e.g., most likely to the NYSE but possibly to NASDAQ).

 - Transfer $10MM to SpinCo from GORO.